Skip to main content

 Kelly Hendrickson is a licensed professional with over a decade of experience in mental health therapy, clinical assessment, and research.
 At UC San Diego, she serves as a Clinical Research Supervisor, currently overseeing therapists and clinical research staff on studies focused on innovative treatments for addiction and chronic pain.
 She also serves as the lead clinician delivering Mindfulness-Oriented Recovery Enhancement (MORE)—a therapeutic intervention developed by Dr. Eric Garland—in multiple studies addressing addiction and chronic pain.
 Previously, Kelly contributed to groundbreaking research on Alzheimer's Disease and a range of mental health conditions, gaining extensive experience in clinical trial design and patient-centered care.
 A MAPS-trained clinician, she is skilled in providing psychedelic-assisted psychotherapy and has supported numerous participants through psychedelic sessions in research settings.
 Kelly is passionate about advancing mental health care through evidence-based, transformative therapeutics.

-Hannah Pfeffer, MSW
+Hannah Pfeffer, LMSW

 Emily Hearne, MSW, LCSW